The Legend of Jim Malloy

 My back faced the hallway, so everyone in our side of the office could see whatever I was working on.
 It was usually guns or crypto charts.
 Most of the people in my office must have thought I was looking at stock charts or something, but I was actually looking at or creating my own completely off the wall amateur technical analysis bullshit to confirm my ideas.
 One of my screens always had our runsheet/map app open…it might just be partly obscured.
 The ladies in the chicken coop were older, but very nice once you got past the hard exterior.
 There was only one other guy in the chicken coop, and he was a solid landman, but kind of kept to himself about things not land related, except politically incorrect jokes.
 I didn’t mind being in there, but hoped it wouldn’t last long…

-My desk was at the end of this hallway against the wall under the painting
+My desk was at the end of this hallway, against the wall under the painting.

 The first day I was in the office I was assigned to cursory/mineral title, and my team lead was Lil Red.
 Our actual crew chief wasn’t in the office that day, so Lil Red was my only contact in the chain of command.
 I was initially impressed with how fast she could speak without taking a breath, but then I realized that she did everything fast.
 Later, after I got to know her, I saw that she drove fast, drank fast, smoked fast, and worked fast.
 She knew her shit though, and after a bit of explaining what she needed me to do I got my assignment, and I spent most of the day in the courthouse verifying third party leases.
 I briefly met her boyfriend Bud, who seemed like a pretty cool laid back guy with a weird go-tee, and another one of their friends, Chief Whiteclaw.